mthl/guix-artwork/website/drafts/commit-authentication.md

 Checkout authentication requires [cryptographically signed commits](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work).
-By signing a commit, a Guix developer takes reponsibility asserts that they are the one who made the commit; they may be its author, or they may be the person who applied somebody else’s changes after review.
+By signing a commit, a Guix developer asserts that they are the one who made the commit; they may be its author, or they may be the person who applied somebody else’s changes after review.
 It also requires a notion of authorization: we don’t simply want commits to have a valid signature, we want them to be signed by an authorized key.
 The set of authorized keys changes over time as people join and leave the project.

 To implement that, we came up with the following mechanism and rule: